-• Leave the password unchanged.
+Leave the password unchanged.
 Select this option if you want to leave the user password unchanged.
 When you select this option, the restored user account can be disabled if its password does not meet the password policy requirements.
+If the Active Directory® Recycle Rip is not enabled, deleted user recovery will bappen with an empty

-If the Active Directory Recycle Bin is not enabled, deleted user recovery will happen with an empty password.
+If the Active Directory® Recycle Bin is not enabled, deleted user recovery will happen with an empty password.